w3c/ServiceWorker/explainer.md

 A few properties are made available on `onfetch` event to help with this.
 Since the browser itself needs to understand the difference between these types of resource requests -- for example, to help it determine when to add something to the back/forward lists -- exposing it to a Navigation Controller is only natural.

 Lets say we want a controller that only handles top-level document navigations; that is to say, doesn't handle any `<iframes>` or requests for sub-resources like scripts, images, stylesheets or any of the rest.
-Here's the most minimal version would look:
+Here's how the most minimal version would look:

 ```js
 // top-level-only-controller.js